 Ideally, companies will have built-in checkpoints as part of their processes that trigger an inventory count.
 Having employees conduct a physical count of every item in your warehouse, or a cycle count where only certain items are counted periodically until you cycle through your inventory, is a great preventative measure to identify and reduce shrinkage.
 However, the reality is that asking employees to perform these functions manually is not feasible from a time and resource standpoint.
 Plus, manual counts are often error prone.

-By investing in technology like a barcode system, companies can leverage technology to automate warehouse operations, reducing time and improving the inventory accuracy needed to reduce shrinkage.
+By investing in technology, like a barcode system in conjunction with a handheld inventory device, companies can leverage technology to automate warehouse operations, reducing time and improving the inventory accuracy needed to reduce shrinkage.

 Routine inventory issues: Overages, shortages & stock outs